KDE/digikam-doc/getting_started/installation.rst

             The Windows Dialog to Install Newer Version of digiKam

-    - **Standalone** version: **Doesn't** need administrator rights and isn't installed.
-It's **not** listed as a program.
-Is only accessible for the user who has downloaded the file.
+    - **Standalone** version: **Doesn't** need administrator rights and isn't installed or listed as a program.
+Is only accessible by the user who has downloaded the file.

-        - If you work with a normal user on your computer, you can use digiKam.
+        - Allows a normal user to use digiKam without a full installatioon.

-        - You can copy the digiKam folder on any external drive and run it on a different computer without installing it.
-However, your personal settings and downloads within digiKam are related to the computer you work on.
+        - You can also copy the digiKam folder onto any external drive and run it on a different computer without installing it.
+However, your personal settings and downloads within digiKam are limited to the computer you work on.

 Using in a Windows Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to use digiKam with domain users with using Windows Active Directory and/or Group Policies (`GPOs <https://learn.microsoft.com/en-us/previous-versions/windows/desktop/policy/group-policy-objects>`_) make sure all users have read/write rights to the following folders:
+If you want to use digiKam with domain users based on Windows Active Directory and/or Group Policies (`GPOs <https://learn.microsoft.com/en-us/previous-versions/windows/desktop/policy/group-policy-objects>`_) make sure all users have read/write access to the following folders:

 .. epigraph::